jessicatitus/constituent-management-system/README.md

 ## Data Storage

 The application currently uses in-memory storage for both users and constituents.
 This was chosen for simplicity and to avoid setting up a database for the take-home project.
+The in-memory data store is implemented through a Map data structure in src/storage/database.ts, with data persistence achieved by writing to a JSON file (data/constituents.json).
+While this approach is simple and doesn't require a database setup, it means the data is lost when the server restarts and isn't suitable for production use.
 In a production environment, this would be replaced with a proper database (e.g., PostgreSQL).

 ### Tradeoffs Made
 1. **In-memory Storage**